luhurfatah/openstack-aio-terraform/README.md

 # Details

-This repository contains Terraform configuration files for deploying an OpenStack instance using the libvirt provider.
+This repository contains Terraform configuration files for deploying an KVM instance using the libvirt provider.
 The configuration includes:

-- `main.tf`: Terraform configuration file for setting up the OpenStack instance.
+- `main.tf`: Terraform configuration file for setting up the KVM instance.
-- `openstack-network.cfg`: Network configuration file for the OpenStack instance.
+- `openstack-network.cfg`: Network configuration file for the KVM instance.
-- `openstack.cfg`: Cloud-init configuration file for the OpenStack instance.
+- `openstack.cfg`: Cloud-init configuration file for the KVM instance.

 # Usage